metamath/lamp-guide/docs/11/index.md

 > To let us interactively expand it, select "logging level 1".
 > Press "Prove" and then press "Show proof tree".
 > It will show the justification for the final expression.
-> Repeatedly press the icon ⊞ to expand the visualization.
+> Repeatedly press the icon ⊞ (expand) to expand the visualization.
-> Once you press the icon ⊞ it will become the icon ⊟ which, if clicked,
+> Once you press the icon ⊞ (expand) it will become the
-> will contract the expression.
+> icon ⊟ (collapse) which, if clicked, will contract the expansion.

 As you expand, you'll see a tree emerge.
 Here's a view at one point: